Expert: bill requiring report of mental illness to firearms dealers based on fear

 The Gun Control Act of 1968 says people who have been involuntarily treated at a mental institution or who have been found mentally defective cannot purchase firearms.

-The proposed bill, nicknamed the “Fix NICS” bill, would require information about mental illness issues to be shared with the division of criminal investigation.
+The proposed bill, nicknamed the “Fix NICS” bill, would require information about mental illness adjudications to be shared with the division of criminal investigation.

 Thirty-three states have enacted laws requiring mental health records be reported to NICS since the deadly shooting at Virginia Tech in 2007.
-Wyoming is not one of them.
+Wyoming is not one of those states.

 The Law Center to Prevent Gun Violence said the Virginia Tech shooter passed two background checks before killing 32 people with a firearm.